Stratadigm/tpi/README.md

         Thalis []Thali

 + Data
-        Tha Thali
+        TThali Thali
-        Ven Venue
+        TVen Venue
-        Time time.Time
+        SubmitTime time.Time
-        Cntrbtr Contributor
+        TUser User
         Verfied bool
         Accepted bool

 User -> Data = One-to-many
 Venue -> Thali = One-to-many

-We need a appengine datastore access structure and also a Postgres or Mongo access structure for deployment in case of move away from Appengine.
+We need a appengine datastore access structure and also a Postgres and/or Mongo access structure for deployment in case of move away from Appengine.
 All in Go.

+In the appengine datastore version, Data is slightly modified to include Id of User rather than a User (see appengine datastore reference).

 <A name="toc1_3" title="JSON API" />
 ## Endpoints ##